nesfit/domainradar-infra/pipeline-all-in-one/README.md

 - Add the new internal broker IPs to `KAFKA_CONTROLLER_QUORUM_VOTERS` in **all** the *kafkaN.env* files.
 - Add a new service to the Compose file:
     - copy an existing definition,
-    - change the IP address in the service,
+    - change the IP address in the service.
-    - add it to the IPAM config in the `networks` section of the Compose file.
 - Update the `BOOTSTRAP` environment variable for the _initializer_ service (in the Compose file).
+- Update the `-s` argument in all the component services.

 ### Using SSL for inter-broker communication